-The most recent research suggests vaping weed could be quite harmful to lung health.
+The most recent research suggests vaping THC oil could be quite harmful to lung health.
 The greatest concern at the moment is the severe effects of inhaling vitamin E acetate.
 This additive chemical has been found in many vaping products that contain THC.

-As of Nov.
-20, 2019, nearly 2,300 cases of lung injury caused by inhalation of vitamin E acetate, or “popcorn lung,” have been reported in 49 states and have led to 47 deaths during that time, according to the
+As of Dec.
+27, 2019, nearly 2,561 cases of lung injury (EVALI) caused by inhalation of vitamin E acetate, or “popcorn lung,” have been reported in all 50 states, the District of Columbia, and two U.S. territories (Puerto Rico and U.S. Virgin Islands) and have led to 55 deaths during that time, according to the

 Some of the people affected by vaping illnesses include children.

-CDCrecommends people avoid using e-cigarettes and vaping products, particularly those containing THC, because they’re likely to contain vitamin E acetate.
+CDCrecommends people avoid using e-cigarettes and vaping products, particularly those containing THC oil, because they’re likely to contain vitamin E acetate.

 To stay up to date on the latest vaping-related illness news, check the

 - One way is to roll dried parts of the flower into a joint using cigarette paper.

 - Some people mix their marijuana with tobacco, so it’s a bit less potent (this is called a spliff).

 - Some people use bongs or pipes to smoke.

 - Sometimes people smoke more potent forms of marijuana than the flower, called concentrates.
 These include hash and kief.